emir-munoz/adr-prediction/README.md

 ## SIDER 4 data set

-We also performed an independent evaluation using the SIDER 4 data set provided by Zhang et at.
-(2015), which comprises a subset of the drugs from Liu's data set plus some newly added drugs.
+We also performed an independent evaluation using the SIDER 4 data set provided by Zhang et al. (2015)[^2], which comprises a subset of the drugs from Liu's data set plus some newly added drugs.

 ### Download original files